Defragster/Tset/README.md

 Added 'open_new.cmd' [Must edit the specified sketchbook(sbook) and Tset home directory (srcdir)] option to create the IDE type Sketch in same name folder with a base 'new_ino.ino' sketch, prompts for selecting subfolder in sketchbook directory, and offers to run Tset to create Compile.cmd.

-Works on TeensyDuino 1.48 T4 [with TyComm] as released
+Works on TeensyDuino 1.53 - All ARM Teensys [with TyComm] as released

 This works perfectly in SublimeText as a " Tools / Build System " to setup:: From Sublime Menu:: Tools/ Build System/ New build system …
 Links below may be helpful but th ebest with 'NEW' is at https://forum.pjrc.com/threads/38391-Use-Sublime-Text-as-an-Arduino-IDE-replacement?p=193211&viewfull=1#post193211 ...